BastelBaus/neopixel_i2c/README.md

 ### **GLB_R**, **GLB_G**, **GLB_B**
 These registers hold the global colour value.
 When the *GLB* bit in the **CTRL** register is set, all LEDs will display this colour.

+### **SHOW**
+Updates the LEDs with the current colors in local RAM.
+This bit is reset to 0 after sending the command to the LEDS

+### WAIT

+0: WAIT mode turned off.
+All LEDs are updated after the STOP of the I2C command
+1: WAIT mode turned on.
+All LEDs are only updated if a SHOW command is sent.

+### **A9**, **A8**
+High bits of the register map.

+Note: with a Burst command you can also write the complete address range w/o change the upper address bits explicitly

 ### **LED Value Array**
 Everything after the global registers is an array of data for each LED.